-Many closed end funds pay monthly or quarterly dividends.
+Many closed-end funds pay monthly or quarterly dividends.
 They can be an attractive alternative for investors seeking income.
 Investors need to understand how this income is delivered.
-In many cases a portion of the fund's payout is a return of principal.
-Some funds slowly self-liquidate over 20 - 30 years.
+In many cases, a portion of the fund's payout is a return of principal.
+Some funds slowly self-liquidate over 20 to 30 years.

-When a fund trades at a discount, it means when you buy a share, you are paying less than what the market value of all of the fund's underlying investments are really worth.
+When a fund trades at a discount, it means when you buy a share, you are paying less than what the market value of all of the fund's underlying investments is really worth.

-When a fund trades at a premium, it means when you buy a share, you are paying more than what the market value of all of the fund's underlying investments are really worth.
+When a fund trades at a premium, it means when you buy a share, you are paying more than what the market value of all of the fund's underlying investments is really worth.